 Don’t Let Location Hold You Back from Excellent Representation

 Never settle for a lawyer based on jurisdiction.
 A personal injury lawyer can make or break your case, potentially costing you millions of dollars.
-Personal injury lawyers should be recognized by having received awards, having impressive case results, employing dedicated and caring staff, and listening to your story.
+Recognize good personal injury lawyers by awards, impressive case results, dedicated and caring staff, and listening to your story.

 Our managing partner Dennis VanDerGinst is able to practice law in Illinois, Iowa, and federal courts but can handle cases outside of those states as well.
 Dennis and our team of dedicated staff and attorneys have helped thousands of people recover millions of dollars, and we are more than happy to consult with you regarding your personal injury case.